matagus/shelve/README.md

 Peter Foo:

 6, Write missing documentation for feature A, Done, Peter Foo, Medium

-Alice Bar:

-7, Fix bug C, To Do, Alice Bar, High
 ```

 The command can also read input from `stdin`: